Bell Backside Hindi Film (2021) | three-D | Forged | Trailer | Songs | Unencumber Date - TheNewsTrace

-The primary glance poster of the movie that includes Akshay dressed in a espresso brown go well with with darkish sun shades and a large moustache, all of the elements which make for a artful secret agent.
+The primary glance poster of the film that incorporates Akshay wearing a coffee brown suit with dark sun shades and a huge moustache, the entire elements which make for a artful undercover agent.

-Struggle actress Vaani Kapoor performs as the feminine lead on this espionage mystery.
+Warfare actress Vaani Kapoor plays as the female lead in this espionage mystery.

 |Director